Click this button-link is so that you can safely exit this website quickly Click this button-link is so that you can quickly find the help you need

 Through practice innovation, grantees demonstrated measurable outcomes for child and parent relationships.

-Due to the diversity of strategies implemented by grantees, the following is proportionate evidence of this outcome.
+Due to the variety of strategies implemented by grantees, the following is proportionate evidence of this outcome.

 Sustained and/or expanded reach, services, and information and referral to DV impacted families

-Expanded access to DV specific mental health treatment services for families
+• Expanded the availability of DV specific mental health treatment services for families

 Strengthened relationship quality between parents and their children